deepin-community/node-postcss/docs/syntax.md

 Because there is no point to generate broken output, this package only provides a parser.

-The parser API is a function which receives a string & returns a [`Root`] node.
+The parser API is a function which receives a string & returns a [`Root`] or [`Document`] node.
 The second argument is a function which receives an object with PostCSS options.

 ```js
 const postcss = require('postcss')